ansible-community/community-website/posts/archive/creating-custom-event-driven-ansible-source-plugins.md

 test this code yourself, you can define the four environment variables (e.g. export SN_TABLE=incident...) and then execute the script.
-From there, open up your ServiceNow instance and create a new record in the table you\'re watching (in the case of SN_TABLE=incident,  you'd want to create a new incident) and see that the script prints out the newly created record.
+From there, open up your ServiceNow instance and create a new record in the table you're watching (in the case of SN_TABLE=incident,  you'd want to create a new incident) and see that the script prints out the newly created record.